ANSS Composite Catalog Caveats

 As a composite catalog - comprised of contributions from member networks - the ANSS catalog is not uniform in its coverage.
 Many of the ANSS networks are funded by the USGS and began operations in the 1960s and 1970s.
 In other areas, however, catalogs are available for longer time periods.
 The catalog is also non-uniform in its magnitude completeness.

-In the figures below, we provide information on the contributions from each seismic network in the time period from 1900-present.
+In the figures below, we provide information on the contributions from each seismic network in the time period from 1900-2012.
 Note that the seismicity among the regions may vary by orders of magnitude.
 The most active areas generally update their catalogs daily, while less active areas update their catalogs less frequently.

 The bottom portion of each figure indicates the monthly contributions from that network.
 An X indicates submitted data, no symbol indicates no data or no submitted data.
 The top part of the figure indicates the number of earthquakes in each submission.
 These vary as a function of time, due to issues such as network funding and background seismicity.